 The best way to get familiar with this tool is to consider three real-life examples.
 To simplify things, all the following examples involve yearly compounding and annual cash flows (if applicable).

-Steve got 1,000 dollars as a gift ten years ago and he gave it to his older brother, a professional investor.
-During these 10 years, Steve gave his brother 100 dollars at end of each year, and now his brother has return 5,000 dollars to him.
-What rate of return Steve earned?
+Steve got 1,000 dollars as a gift ten years ago, and he gave it to his older brother, a professional investor.
+During these 10 years, Steve gave his brother 100 dollars at the end of each year, and now his brother has returned 5,000 dollars to him.
+What rate of return did Steve earn?

 You just acquired an annuity, a financial product usually provided by insurance companies, that will pay you 5,000 dollars annually for ten years, and you receive the first payment today.
 Your friend, Jack, offers you 40,000 dollars for the annuity.
 If you sell it to him, what rate of return will Jack earn on the investment?